-The 4K upscaling is also very good on this set when viewing high quality 1080p sources such a blu-ray disc, which are rendered at near 4K quality.
+The 4K upscaling is also very good on this set when viewing high-quality 1080p sources such as a Blu-ray disc, which are rendered at near 4K quality.

 Screen uniformity on the TV I used for this review was good and showed no light bleed or clouding on a completely dark screen in a moderately dark viewing environment.